 Unscrew and remove the magazine cap.
-Push the magazine plug blocker down with your f nger and pull up the slanted end in a diagonal motion (See Figure 4).
+Push the magazine plug blocker down with your finger and pull up the slanted end in a diagonal motion (See Figure 4).
 Remove the magazine plug from the end of the magazine tube (See Figure 5).
-Replace the magazine cap f nger tight only.
+Replace the magazine cap finger tight only.